ThomasLuypaert/soundscapeR/README.md

 ## Summary

-The `soundscapeR` package contains a range of powerful functions for the computation of acoustic indices, each of which capture unique properties of the soundscape.
+The `soundscaper` package contains a range of powerful functions for the computation of acoustic indices, each of which capture unique properties of the soundscape.
 Moreover, for each of these indices, the package contains functions for the visualization of acoustic space use and